 PLAYWRITING AT THE THEATRE SCHOOL.

 In addition to teaching young playwrights in the classroom, we provide numerous opportunities for production in The Theatre School Season and development in our annual Wrights of Spring festival of new plays.
 Since assuming leadership of the program in 2009, we have produced over a dozen world premieres of student plays and presented readings of over 100 new plays.
-For more information, "like" The Theatre School's Wrights of Spring, head to the Wrights of Spring Website!
+For more information, on 2017 Wrights of Spring, head to the Wrights of Spring Website!